zendtech/zend-server-php-buildpack-bluemix/README.md

 # Concepts

 * .zpk - a .zpk or a Zend Application Package is basically a compressed file containing all your application data for the purpose of deployment on Zend Server, and can also be used to deploy libraries.
 For more information on .zpks, please visit the Zend Server Online Help at: http://files.zend.com/help/Zend-Server/zend-server.htm#application_package.htm
+* Zend Server Cluster - when deploying application that has MySQL service linked to it, all instances of application will automatically form a cluster where all settings (PHP settings, deployed ZPKs, Zend Server components settings, etc.) are shared and automatically synced when they are changed using Zend Server UI.

 # Usage
 1. Download and install Cloud Foundry's 'cf v6' CLI.
 For installation instructions, see http://docs.run.pivotal.io/devguide/installcf/install-go-cli.html.